 - The Future Politics of the Welfare State

 - Shifting Responsibilities for Welfare

-The programme is funded by the 15 NORFACE partners and the European Commission (ERA-Net Plus funding, grant agreement number 618106).
+The programme is funded by 15 NORFACE partners and the European Commission (ERA-Net Plus funding, grant agreement number 618106).
 The Swedish Research Council for Health, Working Life, and Welfare (Forte) has made an additional contribution to the programme.
 M€ 19 of funding is allocated to fifteen projects that have started from late 2014 to early 2015.
-More information about the NORFACE network and its partner can be found on the NORFACE website.
+After the inception of the WSF Programme, NORFACE has gained four new partners, such that there are currently 19 members.
+More information about the NORFACE network and its partners can be found on the NORFACE website.

 Scientific Programme Coordinator